Network Architecture

 This encrypted data can only be accessed from within the “trusted execution environment”, or enclave, that the

 compute module requires each validator to run.
-The computation indicated by the Secret Contract is then performed, within this trusted enclave, over the decrypted data.
+The computation of the Secret Contract is then performed, within this trusted enclave, over the decrypted data.
 When the computation is completed, the output is encrypted and recorded on-chain.
-There are various types of outputs that can be expected.
-These include:
+There are various types of outputs that can be expected, including: